grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] make consistent whether numbers are written out or not
 	* I think I lean towards JUST using numerals.
 I don't love written-out numbers in text.
 	* except zero --- that needs to be written out.
-	* maybe the rule is:
+	* the rule is going to be:
 		* for numbers that are part of the 'language' of the piece (including one through ten, or maybe twenty? --- twenty is where you have to start hyphenating after all) you write them out
 		* And numbers that are actual measurements of things (off gauges or whatever) are numerals
 * [ ] Consider adding more description of the spaces --- particularly inside the Prospect